advanced-go/search/README.md

 ~~~

 A controller is configured and used for implementing timeouts and access logging.
+Access logging is provided by a uniform interface in core/access.
 ~~~
 func init() {
 	buf, err := fs.ReadFile(f, controllersPath)